Is Unemployment Taxable? A CPA Answers!Income Taxes

-So in this video I’m going to give an answer for each of these tax types sequentially, starting with the taxability of unemployment compensation for federal income tax purposes, then moving on to state income tax purposes, and finally wrapping up with Social Security and Medicare tax purposes.
+I’m going to give an answer for each of these tax types sequentially, starting with the taxability of unemployment compensation for federal income tax purposes, then moving on to state income tax purposes, and finally wrapping up with Social Security and Medicare tax purposes.

 And one thing to keep in mind here is that for tax purposes, the $600 extra weekly benefit, the FPUC, that was instituted by the CARES Act, is treated just like your regular unemployment compensation for tax purposes, so I’m grouping both of these together as “unemployment compensation” for purposes of this video because both the FPUC, which is the extra $600 weekly, and your regular, normal state unemployment benefits are both treated the same for tax purposes, though I have heard of some states automatically withholding federal taxes from the FPUC, but in terms of the way it will ultimately be taxed, it’s same as normal unemployment compensation.

 1. First, is unemployment compensation taxable for federal income tax purposes?